tidyverse/tidyverse.org/content/blog/fonts-in-r/index.md

 ### Font embedding in SVG

 Fonts work a little differently in vector formats like SVG.
 These formats include the raw text and only render the font when you open the file.
-This makes for small, accessible files with crisp text at every every level of zoom.
+This makes for small, accessible files with crisp text at every level of zoom.
 But it comes with a price: since the text is rendered when it's opened, it relies on the font in use being available on the viewer's computer.
 This obviously puts you at the mercy of their font selection, so if you want consistent outputs you'll need to **embed** the font.

 In SVG, you can embed fonts using an `@import` statement in the stylesheet, and can point to a web resource so the SVG doesn't need to contain the entire font. systemfonts provides facilities to generate URLs for import statements and can provide them in a variety of formats: